 Humans have been learning, evolving, and defining language and norms for communication for thousands of years.
 However, the machines we interact with have had a much shorter time frame to learn how to talk with us.
 There are inherent challenges with voice interfaces, including context switching or ambiguity in the conversation, discovering intent, and being unaware of the user's current state or mood.
 For a good user experience, you should plan for these challenges when developing your skill.

 The following videos show a few examples of how things could go wrong if you don’t carefully design a VUI for your skill.

 In this example, the user provides all the needed information at once, but Alexa is unable to parse information provided all at once.
 This doesn’t mean that Alexa is unable to comprehend what the user says, but rather that the VUI of the skill is not properly or correctly designed to infer information from the natural way a person may speak.

 In this example, Alexa fails to recognize that she already has the answer she needs from context.
 Again, the VUI design fails to infer information from the context of the situation and is rather rigid on getting the answer for a specific question.
 This can be quite frustrating to a user.

 The two examples show it is important to design the VUI to be as similar as possible to a natural conversation that might take place between two human beings.
 A good VUI dramatically increases the ease of use and user satisfaction for any given skill.

-Designing a good VUI for a skill involves writing natural dialog, engaging the user throughout the skill, and staying true to Alexa's personality.
-The following are some design considerations to help you design an engaging VUI:
+Designing a good voice user interface for a skill involves writing natural dialog, engaging the user throughout the skill, and staying true to Alexa's personality.
+Consider these five design best practices to help you design an engaging VUI: